foxzsz/raspberry-pi-e-Paper-Image-Display-Website/README.md

 Find out the ip address using `ip config` on your terminal

 ## Limitations
-Images are resized, then can look ugly sometimes
+Images are resized, they can look ugly sometimes

 Images display as black and white.